 What Supplements Should Not Be Taken Together?

-Iron is another essential mineral that supports the production of red blood cells.
+Iron is essential for the production of red blood cells, while calcium is essential for strong bones and teeth and a healthy heart.
 People with iron deficiency may experience a condition called iron-deficiency anemia, whose symptoms often include extreme fatigue, weakness, and lethargy.
-Normally, increasing consumption of iron-rich foods is enough to improve iron levels, but some people may also need to take an iron supplement.
+Normally, increasing consumption of iron-rich foods, such as beef, dark leafy vegetables, lentils, beans, and nuts, is enough to improve iron levels, but some people may also need to take an iron supplement.
 However, people taking calcium supplements should know when to take them.

 Leave Reply